Radial Fast Entangling Gates Under Micromotion in Trapped-Ion Quantum Computers

 The sensitivity of the fast gate mechanism in the absence of micromotion to experimental errors has been theoretically studied for a range of systematic errors and noise sources in Refs.~\cite{Garcia-Ripoll2003c,Garcia-Ripoll2005c,Zhu2006b,Duan2004a,Bentley2013,Bentley2016a,Taylor2017b,Ratcliffe2018,Gale2020,Mehdi2025,Savill-Brown2025}.
 Ref.~\cite{Ratcliffe2020} studied the robustness of RF-phase-locked fast gate solutions, however the results cannot be extended to the gate schemes studied in this work where the full temporal structure of the RF cycle is utilized.

-In this section, we perform a study of fast gate susceptibility to a range of error sources, focusing primarily on pulse area and timing noise on the SDK sequence.
+In this section, we study the susceptibility of fast gates to a range of error sources, focusing primarily on pulse area and timing errors in the SDK sequence.
 For concreteness, we focus on a particular set of high-fidelity gate solutions with a fixed duration of approximately one trapping period, i.e. $t_{\rm g} \approx 2\pi/\omega_0$, tailored for a system with $\Omega_{\rm RF}=40\omega_0$, a SDK repetition rate of $2\pi f_{\rm rep} = 800\omega_0$, and micromotion amplitudes ranging from $q_x=0.01$ to $q_x=0.5$.